jbistis/SailWatchPro-Public/README.md

   </a>
 </p>

-SailWatchPro extends Expedition Marine above deck with a modern, touch-first iOS interface for iPad, iPhone, and Apple Watch.
+SailWatchPro extends Expedition Marine's above-deck with a modern, touch-first iOS interface for iPad, iPhone, and Apple Watch.
 It synthesizes real-time data into clear, actionable insights and advisories — helping you make faster, more confident decisions on the water.

 ## Key Pillars
 - **Racing Management** — Pre-start, start line, and customizable dashboards